 Video from previous coverage above: Florida superintendent apologizes for assembly that singled out Black students

 TAMPA, Fla.
-(WFLA) — A Florida principal has resigned after an assembly that singled out Black students for low test scores, according to a report.
+(WFLA) — A Florida teacher has resigned after an assembly singled out Black students for low test scores, according to a report.

 The presenters reportedly told the students that they’d end up in jail or victims of gun violence if they didn’t do better, according to WESH.